AmanRai24/MACHINE-LEARNING-LOAN-PREDICTION-DATASET/README.md

 # MACHINE-LEARNING-LOAN-PREDICTION-DATASET
++ It is the assignment of "Machine Learning Using Python" from cousera authroized by IBM.
-+ Loan Prediction Using KNN,Decision Tree,SVM and Logistic Regression
++ Loan Prediction Using KNN,Decision Tree,SVM and Logistic Regression.